juseljuk/IBM-DBA-VA-BAW-RPA/5-Final/README.md

 ## Open your BAW web designer INSPECTOR view and make sure you do not have any previous workflow instances running

-In oder to verify that your Watson Assistant can indeed start a new _**Handle data change**_ workflow instance, you need to open your BAW web designer and its **INSPECTOR** view.
+In order to verify that your Watson Assistant can indeed start a new _**Handle data change**_ workflow instance, you need to open your BAW web designer and its **INSPECTOR** view.

 **1.** Open _Handle data change_ process as you did in lab 3, if not already open.